 Lt.
-George Coleman is the Commander of the Management & Technology (M&T) Section.
+Matt Schmidt is the Commander of the Management & Technology (M&T) Section.
 The M&T Section is committed to providing quality support services to the Division.
 This section consists of technology, communications, evidence/property management, records, information technology, facility management, and fleet management.
-Mobile data terminals, computer aided dispatch, and a records management system are all being interfaced to create a total technological package for the officer on the street.
-These computers allow an officer to conduct database queries, receive calls for service information, write reports, and access the agency's e-mail system.
+Mobile data terminals, computer-aided dispatch, and a records management system are all being interfaced to create a total technological package for the officer on the street.
+These computers allow an officer to conduct database queries, receive calls-for-service information, write reports, and access the agency's e-mail system.
 The system has turned the patrol vehicle into a mobile office.
-Currently, we are supporting officers from other local agencies on our computer servers allowing them to access the latest technology also.
 The Technology section is always looking for new and innovative ways to make everyone's job easier and more efficient.

 Citizens and prospective Police Officer candidates are encouraged to find out for themselves what the Maryland-National Capital Park Police is all about.
 Anyone, 13 years or older (minors must have parental permission), can take a half-day or a whole-day ride along with a Park Police Officer.
 Thinking about a law enforcement career?
 Find out what it's all about by riding along with an experienced officer.
 In case of emergencies, citizens may be asked to leave the area for their own safety.
 Every effort will be made to accommodate your choice of time and date.

 - The Division's ride along program is available to all persons over the age of 13.
 No one individual may ride more often than once every three months without the permission of the Patrol Commander.